-- Graduate Research Online (GRO): Research Integrity is an introductory module on research integrity, which outlines key concepts and questions.
+- Growing Researchers Online (GRO): Research Integrity is an introductory module on research integrity, which outlines key concepts and questions.

 - The La Trobe Academic Integrity Module is available to all students and staff through the LMS.
 It is not compulsory for higher degree by research candidates, but is recommended for those who completed undergraduate study elsewhere in Australia or overseas to ensure familiarity with La Trobe’s expectations.
 It is also recommended for HDR candidates who completed their previous degree more than five years ago.